-Georgia, while being a relatively small country, is full of unique and truly mesmerising places to visit and enjoy!
+Looking for the best place to visit in Georgian country?
+While being a relatively small country, Georgia is full of unique and truly mesmerising places to visit and enjoy!
 Sometimes it is hard to imagine how unique and diverse this place can get- from lush forests to beautiful open plains and picturesque shorelines to towering mountains and snowy hills, it is a truly unique place suited for every visitor!

 In this article, we will be discussing some unique places to visit in Georgia (country).
 While this is definitely not an exhaustive list, it will be an excellent guide for any traveller planning to check out what this country offers.

-Located around 2,100 meters above sea level, near the Shkhara summit, Ushguli is most known for its Svan towers, built in the 9th to 12th century, they are several stories high defensive structure that is dotted all over the villages there.
-There are around 200 such towers in Ushguli that are well-preserved thanks to the isolation and they have been preserved for museum reserve.
+Located around 2,100 meters above sea level, near the Shkhara summit, Ushguli is most known for its Svan towers, built in the 9th to 12th century, they are several stories of high defensive structures that are dotted all over the villages there.
+There are around 200 such towers in Ushguli that are well-preserved thanks to their isolation.

 Besides massive towering structures, there is also an old Georgian golden-era period chapel called Lamania religious complex (named after goddess Lamania in Svan mythology).
 Inside it is decorated with 12th-century frescoes.